A personal update from Sarah, posted 9 July 2026.

 The good news is that the Glasgow Azure User Group is not coming to an end.

-Our September and December events are already planned, and I’ll continue organising and hosting both of them as normal.
+Our September and December events are already planned, and I’ll continue organising and hosting both of them alongside Alyn, before handing things over fully from 2027 onwards.

 Looking ahead